 And when I was transparent, everything I would do, then would be judged through the lens of this moment of my life: No children?
 Pretty normal, for someone whose family is broken.
 Nomadic?
 For sure, I needed to get away from my family.
 Having a difficult moment?
 Who wouldn’t, when you had such a difficult event in your early life.
 Etc. People were judging me, not from who I was or did, but from my life story, and putting me in a box I didn’t fit into.

 Of course it led me to think it was not OK to be me.
 I felt like they would reject me if they knew who I was (imposter syndrome anyone?), and that something was wrong with me.

 I was a rebel

 It brought up a lot of anger in my life.
-I was a rebel, and while I was realizing my dreams, like living and traveling on a sailing-boat, I felt lost, like I didn’t know what I wanted.
+I was a rebel, and that fueled my uncompromised dedication to realizing my dreams, like living and traveling on a sailing-boat.

 From “strong” to resilient – Falling in love with myself